nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/installing-nopcommerce/installing-on-linux.md

 # Installing on Linux

-This chapter describes how to install the nopCommerce software on Linux system on the example of *XUbuntu 20.04*:
+This chapter describes how to install the nopCommerce software on Linux system on the example of *Xubuntu 20.04*:

 - [Installing on Linux](#installing-on-linux)
   - [Install and configure software](#install-and-configure-software)